ian-llewellyn/docktor/README.md

 * Enable extensibility (contributors via `git branch` and users via Dockerfile `FROM`)

 ## Getting started examples
-In all of the examples below, the Docktor container uses the process namespace of the container being debugged.
+The examples below can be used to 'attach' any image you want to an existing container.
+In these examples, the Docktor container uses the process namespace of the container being debugged.
 You can also walk onto that container's root filesystem using `cd /proc/1/root/`.

 ### Docker
 Using the `--pid` argument to `docker run`, you can run your new container in the same process namespace as the already running one.